shruti-misra/wids-2024-challenge1/README.md

 # Feature Selection (WiDS_Datathon_FeatureSelection.ipynb)

 Given the many correlations and redundant variables in the dataset, three strategies were explored to select the appropriate features.
+To start, we considered one-hot encoded categorical features and an XGBoost classifier.
+The following feature selection techniques were compared.

-### Remove high correlations
+### 1.Remove high correlations

-Features that are highly correlated often have redundant information in them, so I tried to remove them
+Features that are highly correlated often have redundant information in them, so we tried to remove them.
+High correlation was defined has columns having correlation over 0.98.
+Columns that were removed due to high correlations were ['female', 'housing_units', 'Division_Middle Atlantic']

+### 2.Remove columns with low variance

+Columns that have low variance do not add a lot of information either because they are not really changing.
+Low variance was defined as columns having variance below 0.1.
+No columns were removed in this case.

+### 3.Use Lasso Regression to identify important features

+Lasso regression is typically used for feature selection.
+In this case, a lasso regressor is fit to the data and features that do not contribute to predicting that target value end up with 0 coefficients.
+In this case, the top 10 most important features were breast_cancer_diagnosis_code, breast_cancer_diagnosis_desc, metastatic_cancer_diagnosis_code, home_value, patient_age, payer_type, commute_time, family_size, patient_zip, income_household.
+The lasso regressor model illustrated that the diagnosis code and description played a key role on whether breast cancer was predicted in a timely manner or now.

+Of all feature selection techniques, the lasso regressor performed best with the XGBoost model (top 10 features giving the best performance with 5-fold CV, at 81.0%).
+The model accuracy was tested with top N features, with N being in the range of 10-80, that is from top 10 most important features to all features.
+The following performance was achieved with different feature selection techniques:

+* Removing high correlations: 78.6%
+* Remove columns with low variance: 78.1%
+* Use Lasso Regression to identify important features (with 10 most important features): 81.0%